KrisztaT/Battleship/README.md

 And the assessment is officially submitted.

 # Help documentation

+## Hardware and software requirements/ Prerequisits to install python

+* Debian on computer or using WSL terminal with a minimum of 2GB RAM and 5GB of disk space
+* Sudo access on the system to install Python on Linux.

+To run the program the minimum hardware and software requirements are the same as for running python on your computer.

-## How to run the python code
+## How to run the python code the first time from zip file

 * Open your terminal
 * Unzip files to a subdirectory (type in your terminal _unzip KrisztinaTesenyi_T1A3.zip -d battleship_)
-* Go to the battleship/src directory (type in your terminal _cd battleship/src_)
+* Go to the battleship/src directory (type in your terminal _cd battleship/KrisztinaTesenyi_T1A3/src_)
-* To make the script executable run the following command in your terminal (_chmod +x run.sh_)
+* To make the script executable run the following command in your terminal (_chmod +x setup.sh_)
-* Type _./run.sh_ command in your terminal
+* Type _./setup.sh_ command in your terminal
-* The file checks if you have python3, pip and virtualenv installed on your computer.
+* The file checks if you have python3, pip3 and virtualenv installed on your computer.
 These are needed to run the code.
-If you have no python installed, then the message will tell you what  to do.
-Once python3 is installed run the run.sh file again.
-In case the other 2 is not available, those will be automatically installed for you.
+In case you do not have any of that installed, the script will automatically install those for you.
+It is important to type Y and press enter when the terminal asks you to do the install.
-* In the next step, a virtual environment is created in the folder, where you ran the ./run.sh command.
+* In the next step, a virtual environment is created in the folder, where you ran the ./setup.sh command.
 * Additional python packages that needed to run the code will be installed to your virtual environment.
   * Packages also can be found in the requirements.txt file
     * pyfiglet==0.8.post1